rajbot/ranchtronix/_posts/2006-01-25-SykesHotSprings.md

 Slightly WNW of '''Sykes''' Camp, the topo shows the trail going around a mountain ridge with a little rise of its' own, uphill from the trail.
-Though this is somewhat close to Sykes - maybe you'd prefer to shoot for '''The Beach''' - it looks like a good place to check out, might be a good spot for a nap.
+Though this is somewhat close to '''Sykes''' - maybe you'd prefer to shoot for '''The Beach''' - it looks like a good place to check out, might be a good spot for a nap.
 Is there a view?
 The saddle just South could be flat, as well.

 [http://tinyurl.com/yu9kx](http://tinyurl.com/yu9kx)

 Further west is another similar rise, towards the river from the trail.
-Just far enough from Sykes that it may be a good oshititsdark or letsgetagoodstart stop.
+Just far enough from '''Sykes''' that it may be a good oshititsdark or letsgetagoodstart stop.

 [http://tinyurl.com/2fhdd](http://tinyurl.com/2fhdd)